RuWang-prog/TAMNet/README.md

 ```
 # Recources
 The pre-trained models can be downlaod via [Baidu Drive](https://pan.baidu.com/s/1tVihrj5e50SbhtHITsiCSg?pwd=8mj5) (key:8mj5) and [One Drive](https://1drv.ms/u/c/be18513de13ace81/IQBNdZohOEbfRLdhKKlfwNydAXqD5jp_dWpUDKYk-bpsE4A?e=ZXsliw).
+# Acknowledgement
+The overall repository style is highly borrowed from [BasicIRSTD](https://github.com/XinyiYing/BasicIRSTD).
 # Citation
 If you find the code useful, please consider citing our paper using the following BibTeX entry.
 ```